heghiw/clientse/README.md

 The frontend interface is implemented in **Angular**.
 The frontend communicates with:

-- The MySQL database via a backend API (e.g., Node.js or Python Flask/FastAPI)
+- The MySQL database via a backend API (Python FastAPI)
 - Google Cloud Storage for uploading and retrieving files

 When a user uploads a file (CV, invoice, etc.), the frontend: